 This image gallery brings together 100 pieces of Montreal street art from 2016 that were created in a studio, then pasted, glued, screwed in or cemented into a public place.
 It is not necessarily the best of the year because taste is a subjective thing and I was obviously not able to photograph everything.
 The selection was done partly from my own personal favourites but mostly from those of my followers on Instagram.
-Of course this list was put together from what I was actually able to photograph, so keep in mind that it may lack some great work that just slipped between the cracks.
+Of course this list was put together from what I was actually able to photograph, so keep in mind that it may lack some great work that just happened to slip between the cracks.

 The pieces are shown here in alphabetical order of artist name.
 To ensure that the list wasn’t filled with only work from a few popular artists, I have set a maximum of 4 pieces per person.
 Collaborations by two or more artists count as one entry.

 It was a rather quiet year for stickers.
-Many of our slappers were out of town for extended periods of time or were just busy with work and the rest of their life.
+Many of our slappers were out of town for extended periods of time or were just busy with work and the rest of their lives.
 Also, the city was more quick in removing and painting over stickers.
 Meanwhile, the medium of wheatpasting was more popular than before, particularly during the period of May to July.
 Consequently, the list this year features many more wheatpastes and fewer stickers than before.

 Cette galerie-photo présente 100 pièces de street art produites en 2016 à Montréal, créées en studio avant d’être collées, vissées ou fixées dans le ciment dans un endroit public.
 Cette liste n’a pas la prétention d’être un best of de l’année puisque les goûts sont personnels et je n’ai évidemment pas eu la chance de tout photographier.
 La sélection s’est faite en partie parmi mes pièces favorites, mais surtout parmi les préférées de mes abonnés Instagram.
 Cette liste a bien sur été créée à partir de ce que j’ai eu la chance de trouver et de photographier, ce qui signifie que quelques chef d’oeuvres de 2016 pourraient ne pas y figurer.